 Having a loved one in drug and alcohol treatment is a bit of a mixed bag.

 We are usually elated that they are receiving help, but also anxious about what is going on with them while they are there.
-There are different types of rehab depending on if your loved one has insurance, is court ordered, or is in a private facility.
+There are different types of rehab depending on if your loved one has insurance, is court-ordered, or is in a private facility.
 Regardless of the situation, most treatment centers have visitation days/times for family members.
 It is important to find out what the policies are at the rehab your loved one is staying at as they differ from place to place.
 In addition, many treatment centers will require potential visitors to go through an orientation process before being allowed to visit their family member.
-This ensures that the visiting parties understand the rules and what is expected of them while they are engaged with their loved one on the facility’s campus.
+This ensures that the visiting parties understand the rules and what is expected of them while they are engaged with their loved ones on the facility’s campus.